TYPES OF THE CONNECTIVE TISSUE

 4- Blood

-It is considered by many authors to be a type of connective tissue in which the extracellular matrix is liquid.
-It will be studied in Chapter 10.
+Is considered by many authors to be a type of connective tissue whose extracellular matrix is liquid.
+Will be studied in Chapter 10.